Brainicism/DiscordDataParser/README.md

 --thread-id=[ID]                #specifies a specific thread to perform message analysis on --normalize-time=[true/false]   #parse message timestamps in the timezone they were sent from, default: true --timezone=[TIMEZONE]           #specifies the timezone/offset to parse the data in.
 Will accept RFC 2822 specified timezones or ±HH:MM UTC offsets
+--months=[months]               #specifies how far back to process messages (the backup only has consistent data for past 6 months), default: 6
 --rebuild-binary                #rebuilds an executable using ocra --quick-run                     #parse a subset of the available data for testing purposes --update-events                 #see event section below